Advanced Content Authoring and Reporting - Sending a grade from a Storyline module in WordPress to Canvas

 This document covers basic information on how to send a grade from a Storyline module in WordPress to Canvas for the content authoring solution.

 A WordPress plugin processes xAPI statements (specifically "Passed" and "Failed" statements) and sends a grade value back to your Canvas gradebook.
-This process can either be manually run or setup to run every half hour.
+This process can be set to run every half hour, and can also be triggered manually.

 - Login to the content authoring WordPress site: grassblade.doit.wisc.edu/wp-admin/